 Executive Order 13675, as amended, provides that the Advisory Council shall consist of not more than 26 private sector corporate members, including small businesses and representatives from infrastructure, agriculture, consumer goods, banking, services, and other industries.
 The Secretary of Commerce intends to make appointments under this notice up to the current number of Advisory Council members, consistent with the Executive Order and the Advisory Council charter.

 The Advisory Council shall be broadly representative of the key industries with business interests in the functions of the Advisory Council as set forth above.
 Each Advisory Council member shall serve as the representative of a U.S. company engaged in activities involving trade, investment, development or finance with African markets.
 The Department particularly seeks applicants who are active executives (Chief Executive Officer, Executive Chairman, President or comparable level of responsibility); however, for very large companies, a person having substantial responsibility for the company's commercial activities in Africa may be considered.

 For eligibility purposes, a “U.S. company” is a for-profit firm incorporated in the United States or with its principal place of business in the United States that is (a) majority controlled (more than 50 percent ownership interest and/or voting stock) by U.S. citizens or by another U.S. entity or (b) majority controlled (more than 50 percent ownership interest and/or voting stock) directly or indirectly by a foreign parent company.
 Members are not required to be a U.S. citizen; however, members may not be registered as a foreign agent under the Foreign Agents Registration Act.
 Additionally, no member shall represent a company that is majority owned or controlled by a foreign government entity or entities.

 To be considered for membership, submit the following information by 5:00 p.m.
-EDT on September 30 to the email or mailing address listed in the ADDRESSES section:
+EDT on June 25, 2021 to the email address listed in the ADDRESSES section:

 1. Name and title of the individual requesting consideration.